computamike/MathsQuest/CrystalOfCalculation.md

 Scene 3: The Goblin’s Maze
 Players must navigate a maze with numbered tiles.
 They can only step on tiles that are even numbers or multiples of 3.

+"Warning, adventurer!
+You now stand at the threshold of the Goblin’s Maze.
+A perilous path lies before you, paved with numbered stones.
+But beware—only those who tread wisely shall escape unscathed."

+on the archway is the following inscription

+*"Numbers mark the path you tread,
+Choose with care or join the dead.
+Step on evens or threes that divide,
+These are safe—so walk with pride.
+But stray to odds, the goblins cheer,
+One false move and doom is near.
+Think, adventurer, before you roam—
+Wisdom lights the way to home."*

 ✅ Math focus: Number patterns and logic

 Final Scene: Mathgob’s Challenge